stelcodes/nuzzle/README.md

           [:p (str "Hi there, welcome to my website.
 If you want to read my rants about Clojure, click ") [:a {:href (-> [:tags :clojure] get-site-data :uri)} "here!"]]))

-(defn render-webpage [{:keys [id title render-markdown] :as webpage}] (cond
+(defn render-webpage [{:keys [id title render-content] :as webpage}] (cond
    (= [] id) (render-homepage webpage)
-   (= [:about] id) (layout webpage [:h1 "About Page"] [:p "nuzzle nuzzle uwu :3"]) (= [:tags :clojure] id) (render-index-webpage webpage) :else (layout webpage [:h1 title] (render-markdown))))
+   (= [:about] id) (layout webpage [:h1 "About Page"] [:p "nuzzle nuzzle uwu :3"]) (= [:tags :clojure] id) (render-index-webpage webpage) :else (layout webpage [:h1 title] (render-content))))
 ```

-At the bottom of the function we can see the function from `:render-markdown` being used.
-It will always be present in every webpage map.
-It will either return `nil` or some Hiccup that was generated from the associated Markdown file.
-We're able to call it safely in the `:else` clause above because of this trait.
+At the bottom of the function we can see the function from `:render-content` being used.
+Recall that this function will be present in every webpage map, and it will either return `nil` or some Hiccup that was generated from the associated content file.

 ## Generating an RSS feed
 Nuzzle comes with support for generating an RSS feed.
 (TODO)